English

 Across racial and ethnic groups, Hispanic people had the highest percentage of income volatility; approximately two-fifths indicated their income varied month to month in both time periods.
 This is roughly 10 percentage points higher than the share of white people experiencing income instability.

-The most notable change from the pre-pandemic to pandemic-recovery period was for Blacks and those who identified as Asian American, Pacific Islander (AAPI) or multi-racial people.
+The most notable change from the pre-pandemic to pandemic-recovery period was for Black people and those who identified as Asian American, Pacific Islander (AAPI) or multi-racial people.
 The percentage of Black workers experiencing income volatility rose by about 1.7 percentage points (or about 5 percent), while the percentage of Hispanic workers declined by 2.3 percentage points – indicating an improvement in this group’s financial stability.

 Education and Income Levels